theory-amsterdam/website-theory-amsterdam/content/home/welcome.md

 <br>

-The **Theory of Computing Group** Amsterdam consists of researchers in various areas of theoretical computer science, ranging from quantum computing, to cryptography, information theory and discrete mathematics.
+This website provides an overview of the academic research in Amsterdam in the area of theoretical computer science.